-Coming in October 2018, from Skyhorse Publishing, FLAT is the breast cancer memoir you haven’t read — the compelling narrative of a young, queer woman pressed up against a life-threatening illness and cultural expectations of femininity.
+Coming September 4, 2018, from Skyhorse Publishing, FLAT: Reclaiming my body after breast cancer is the cancer memoir you haven’t read — the compelling narrative of a young, queer woman pressed up against a life-threatening illness and cultural expectations of femininity.

 Guthrie’s refreshing femininity doesn’t fit the familiar cancer narrative.
 Informed by both the nuances of queer identity and a women’s health journalist’s insider knowledge, this memoir is a welcome punk rock to breast cancer’s pink-washing.
 Unflinching, eloquent, and richly intimate, FLAT has shaken me, inspired me, prepared me for what could happen.

 —Angela Palm, author, Riverine: A Memoir from Anywhere but Here (Graywolf Press, 2016)

 I thought about this book when I was in traffic, when I woke up in the morning, and in the middle of the night.
 This story is sometimes terrifying and always compelling.
 The best compliment a memoirist can receive is for a reader to say, ‘your book changed the way I view the world.’
 FLAT did that for me, and it has the potential to do that for many people.